 (IXPE) mission, as members of the Technical Working Group on Blazars

 and Radiogalaxies, which I chair.
 IXPE is a joint mission of NASA and

 the Italian Space Agency designed to measure the polarization of cosmic

 sources at photon energies from 2 to 8 keV.

 My group also engages in a theoretical program focused on the radiative processes that occur in the jets of blazars.
 The main goal is to provide models that can be used to interpret multifrequency monitoring observations of blazars in the hopes of figuring out the physics of jets: what produces them (what evidence can we obtain that it is really an accreting supermassive black hole?), what focuses and accelerates their flows to speeds very close to the velocity of light (twisting magnetic fields, gas pressure, or radiation pressure?), what accelerates the electrons to ultrarelativistic energies (shock waves - transverse to the jet axis or oblique? turbulence?), and what processes affect the emission (bends in the jet, accelerations in the flow, precession?).

-I am currently (since September 2011) the Director of the Institute for Astrophysical Research at Boston University.
+From 2011 to 2015, I served as the Director of the Institute for Astrophysical Research at Boston University.
 The IAR promotes research, education, and public outreach in astrophysics at BU.
 It also administers external funding grants in astrophysics as well as Boston University's partnership with Lowell Observatory for use of the 1.8-meter-diameter Perkins Telescope outside Flagstaff, Arizona.

 Between 2003 and 2007, I served as the Director of the Center for Excellence & Innovation in Teaching (CEIT) at Boston University.
 The CEIT operates a variety of programs designed to assist instructors who wish, for example, to improve their classroom performance, modernize their teaching techniques (e.g., through use of the web), or administer their courses more effectively.